Wei-M-Wei/Wei-M-Wei/README.md

-- 👋 Hello, I’m Wei Miao, a PhD student in the ORSTAT research group (Statistics) at KU Leuven, where I have the privilege of being supervised by Professors <a href="https://www.kuleuven.be/wieiswie/en/person/00062045">Ingrid Van Keilegom</a>, <a href="https://sites.google.com/view/jad-beyhum">Jad Beyhum</a>, and <a href="https://jstriaukas.github.io/">Jonas Striaukas</a>.
+- 👋 Hello, I’m Wei Miao, a PhD student in the ORSTAT research group (Econometric and Statistic) at KU Leuven, where I have the privilege of being supervised by Professors <a href="https://www.kuleuven.be/wieiswie/en/person/00062045">Ingrid Van Keilegom</a>, <a href="https://sites.google.com/view/jad-beyhum">Jad Beyhum</a>, and <a href="https://jstriaukas.github.io/">Jonas Striaukas</a>.
 - 👯 I welcome opportunities to collaborate on research projects in econometrics and statistics.
 - 📫 Reach out to me at: <a href="wei.miao@kuleuven.be">wei.miao@kuleuven.be</a>.